davidbau/baukit/README.md

 # baukit

+Install using `pip install git+https://github.com/davidbau/baukit`.

-A kit of David's secret tools to help with productive research prototyping with pytorch.
+Provides the `baukit` package, a kit of David's secret tools to help with productive research prototyping with pytorch.

 Includes:
  * Methods for tracing and editing internal activations in a network.